dillon-bostwick/SharkBatch/README.md

 Other than that, everything else compiles with both g++ and clang++ in OSX and in Fedora

+##Contributing
+Feel free to mess around with the scheduling algorithm.
+The heart of it is in Scheduler.cpp, which is divided into methods that help the actual scheduling algorithm, and methods for handling menu I/O.

 ##The Multilevel Feedback Queue Scheduling Algorithm

 In SharkBatch, when jobs are created, a priority is never specified.
 All jobs start in